pomkos/biking/README.md

 ```
 #--- Options ---#

-name = 'Alaina' #Name of subject
+name = 'Alaina'
-AV = '11' #Acceleration/Velocity settings
+AV = '11'
-csv_file = "Alaina11.xlsx" #name of csv file from the bike
+csv_file = "Alaina11.csv"
-output = "bike_data.xlsx"#name for new, reorganized file

 #---------------#
 ```
+* name: name of subject
+* AV: acceleration and velocity settings
+* csv_file = name of csv file

+Output will be as an excel file in the form of name_new.xlsx